d-Boolean algebras and their bitopological representation: Introduction

 \section{Introduction}

-By topologizing the set of prime ideals of a Boolean algebra Marshall Stone \cite{Stone36,Stone37a} established a duality between Boolean algebras and compact and zero-dimensional Hausdorff spaces (which are now known as Stone spaces).
+By topologizing the set of prime ideals (or the set of prime filters) of a Boolean algebra Marshall Stone \cite{Stone36,Stone37a} established a duality between Boolean algebras and compact and zero- dimensional Hausdorff spaces (which are now known as Boolean spaces or Stone spaces).

 This duality has a far-reaching influence (see \cite[Introduction]{Johnstone}) and has led to the discovery of many dualities in mathematics.
 One example is the duality

 between spatial frames and sober topological spaces, see e.g. \cite{Johnstone,PP2012}.